 Keep your pup distracted.
 If it focuses on something else, then it’ll pay little attention to what’s happening around it.
 Doggy puzzles and interactive pup games can be a great solution.

 You can even find specific toys for high energy dogs.
-Running’s the name of the game, and easy to throw, durable balls, like the Chew King Supreme fetch balls, are going to be your best friend.
+Running’s the name of the game, and easy to throw, durable balls, like the Chew King Supreme fetch balls on Amazon, are going to be your best friend.

 Walking is another essential part of calming your pup down.
 That energetic behavior could be its way of asking for time outside or a simple walk down the street.